BookingSync/icalhooks/README.md

-# iCal Push
+# iCal Hooks

-Documentation for iCal Push, a specification that add push notification (hooks) on to of iCal.
+Documentation for iCal Hooks, a specification that add webhooks subscriptions on to of iCal.

 ## Resources

-* Twitter: @icalpush
+* Twitter: @icalhooks

 ## Status

 This is a first iteration and must be considered as UNSTABLE.
 This is currently a support for discussion.